 Summary of the criminal process

-Details about all of these stages in the process and about your rights can be found in the factsheets.
+The factsheets give details about these stages in the process and about your rights.
 This information is not a substitute for legal advice and is intended to be for guidance only.

 Role of the European Commission